-Enter chat text into the local chat field at the bottom left of the Second Life Viewer.
-By default, anyone within 20 meters of your avatar will see your message.
+Click Chat at the bottom left of the Second Life Viewer to open the Conversations window.
+Enter chat into the Nearby chat field and press Enter.
+By default, anyone within 20 meters of your avatar can see your message.

 To stop the typing sound and hand-waving animation:

 - Choose Me > Preferences

 Text chat with nearby people is known as local chat.
 In addition, you can chat with one person or a group using instant messages (IMs).
 For more information, see Instant messages.

 You can add emotional nuances to text chat by using emotes.
 This can liven up conversation and reduce miscommunication.

 This video tutorial quickly shows you how to use emotes:

 As shown, there are several special prefixes for emotes:

 /me phrases it from your perspective.
 For example, if your name is Torley Linden and you enter:

 It appears to everyone as: